ARALDITE® CW 1312 / ARADUR® HY 1300

 Chemical Family: Epoxy & Epoxy Derivatives

-Composites Processing Methods: Casting, Vacuum Casting, Vacuum Pressure Casting
+Processing & Application Methods: Casting, Vacuum Casting, Vacuum Pressure Casting

-Features: Good Thermal Conductivity, Low Glass Transition Temperature, Low Temperature Curing, Resilient, Room Temperature Curing, Thermal Shock Resistant
+Product Features: Good Thermal Conductivity, Low Glass Transition Temperature, Low Temperature Curing, Resilient, Room Temperature Curing, Thermal Shock Resistance

 Enhanced TDS